Population data

 Recommended for renaming existing populations

-Rename existing population ID's of PopData
+Rename existing population ID's of PopData using a Dict of

-population_name => replacement
+population_name => replacement.

 # create a dictionary of name conversions